pingcap/tiflow/tests/integration_tests/README.md

 ### Run integration tests locally

-1. Run `make prepare_test_binaries` to generate TiCDC related binaries for integration test.
+1. Run `make prepare_test_binaries community=true` to generate TiCDC related binaries for integration test.
-If you are running tests on MacOS Silicon, run `make prepare_test_binaries os=darwin arch=arm64`.

 2. These are programs/packages need be installed.
    * [mysql](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/) (the MySQL cli client,
      currently [mysql client 8.0 is not supported](https://github.com/pingcap/tidb/issues/14021))
    * [s3cmd](https://s3tools.org/download)
    * unzip
    * psmisc

    > You can install `unzip` and `psmisc` using `apt-get` (Ubuntu / Debian) or `yum` (RHEL).

    > Since the integration test cases will use port 3306 on localhost, please make sure in advance that port 3306 is
    > not occupied.
 (You’d like to stop the local MySQL service on port 3306, if there is one)

 3. The user used to execute the tests must have permission to create the folder /tmp/tidb_cdc_test.
 All test artifacts